ivonnerubio/Drop-Users-From-Distribution/README.md

  1. Create a system task that executes a java script and paste the text from the On_Load_Discussion.java file.
 Name it "On_Load_Discussion"

- 2. Create a second trigger with the following values:
+ 2. Create a trigger with the following values:
 	- Name: On Load Discussion
 	- Conditions: *Folder where the discussion control will be applied*
 	- Event: Create Discussion
 	- Task Mode: Onload
-	- Task: Automatic Revision Control On Load
+	- Task: On_Load_Discussion

 Congratulations!
 When creating a new dicussion on your document it should remove any users and roles from the distribution automatically.